james-s-w-clark/james-s-w-clark.github.io/content/garden/todoist-work-filter-widget/index.md

 > (today | overdue) & #Work

 Todoist comes with many *filters* already, but a limit of three means that we need to either delete existing filters, or subscribe.
 I deleted the existing filters - I don't need them.
-Next, create your "work filter":
+So, create a "work filter":

-TODO ADD WORK FILTER PICTURE (WORK FILTER)
+{{< figure src="add_filter.jpg" width="50%" >}}

-Create a "personal filter" too.
+Then, create a "personal filter" too.
 As you may have guessed we'll be using this query:

 > (today | overdue) & !#Work